Records with Sonobeat in 1967

 The master instrumental tracks from the first South Canadian Overflow session with Sonobeat

 Austin progressive rock (bordering on psychedelic) band South Canadian Overflow might have been named for a natural disaster in Canada but is actually named for the south fork of the Canadian River that passes through Oklahoma and north Texas.
 While driving through Oklahoma, bandmates John Inmon and Donny Dolan see a sign reading "South Canadian Overflow" on a bridge that runs over the river's spillway.
-The sign makes such an impression that when Inmon and Dolan – then members of The Reasons Why – leave to form a new band, they appropriate South Canadian Overflow as the new band's name.
+The sign makes such an impression that when Inmon and Dolan – then members of The Reasons Why based in Temple, Texas – leave to form a new band, they appropriate South Canadian Overflow as the new band's name.

 Chuck Bakandi: lead vocals